dduyg/tomagotchi/seems/README.md

 # Endometriosis
 A repository for data storytelling on endometriosis.

-**Authors:** Trang Vũ and Patrícia Gogová

 ## The aim
 The aim of this data storytelling is to create